Features

 • Press-and-hold anywhere to compare before / after

-Acetate editor's Transform tab over a Dubai Miracle Garden photo of an airplane covered in flowers and surrounded by sunflowers, with tactile Rotate L / Rotate R / Flip H / Flip V buttons, a Straighten slider, and Aspect Ratio chips
+Acetate editor's Transform tab over a black-and-white photo of Lisbon's Arco da Rua Augusta, with tactile Rotate L / Rotate R / Flip H / Flip V buttons, an Auto Straighten toggle confirmed, and a Straighten slider at +1.4°

 Editor Transform tab — rotate, flip, straighten, aspect